cozy/cozy-guidelines/README.md

 See also [cozy-ui guidelines on component development](https://github.com/cozy/cozy-ui/tree/master/docs#guidelines-for-component-development).

+## Test libraries and tools

+- enzyme is deprecated.
+We use testing-library/react instead.
+It is always good to refactor an enzyme compliant test to a testing-library/react compliant test.
+- testcafe is deprecated.
+- We do not use snapshots anymore.
+Do not add new snapshots.

 # Tests

+## Unit test files

 Unit test files should be located next to their source file, rather then in a subfolder (for example `__tests__`).
 This keeps them closer to their source file and encourages their maintenance.